WeChat is the most popular social platform in China, making it an essential place for your brand to be active if you want to succeed in the country.

 But WeChat is so different from any other platform, that it can feel daunting for marketers to start using it.

-Never fear, this blog post will provide you with three tips for using WeChat for business.
+Never fear, this blog post will provide you with three tips for using WeChat for business!

-1. Use WeChat for lead generation
+1. Use WeChat for video marketing

 2. Use WeChat for customer relationship management